 What is Accounting Fraud?

 Accounting fraud means making financial records look different on purpose to mislead others, typically investors, creditors, or regulatory authorities.
-This can include things like making profits seem too high, hiding what a company owes, or making fake transactions.
+This can include things like making profits seem too high, hiding what a company owes, or making fake transactions, leading to financial risk.

 Accounting fraud is illegal and can lead to serious penalties, including fines and imprisonment for those involved.
 It also damages the trust of investors and can severely harm the company’s reputation.